DO YOU HAVE A LEGAL QUESTION?

 DO YOU NEED LEGAL HELP BUT CANNOT AFFORD A LAWYER?

-LEGAL SERVICES OF NORTHWEST LOUISIANA
+LEGAL AID OF NORTH LOUISIANA

 Legal Services of North Louisiana is a non-profit law firm providing free civil services to qualified low income and elderly resident.
 Criminal cases are not accepted.